“Monga Khan” an assembled collage by Crystal Jordan. An image of Monga Khan constructed from his history that had been torn to shreds.

 Monga Khan, Vosile Khan, Ludda/Luda Khan and Zaan Khan often stayed on the Anderson Farm at Trawalla, Victoria.
 It is believed that these men were related; Some brothers and perhaps one uncle.
 The men used the wash house which was separate from the farm house and between the Blacksmith shed and the stallions enclosure.
 A memory of Snow (Allan) Anderson is of looking through the cracks of the building and seeing the men using water pipes (hookahs).
 He also remembered them carrying their goods they had picked up from the Trawalla Railway Station to the farm, on their backs.
 Snow also remembered that they slaughtered their meat in their own traditional way.

-Bunna Khan who travelled to Australia with Vosile Khan on the “Janus” in 1922 was listed as son of Mungha Khan.
+Bunna Khan who travelled to Australia with Vosile Khan on the “Janus” in 1922 was listed as son of Mungha Khan, however not this Monga Khan.
 He may also be one of the men in this photograph.
 From 1914 to 1931 Bunna Khan was a hawker and dealer based in Dunolly, Victoria.

 Vosile Khan married Mary Nicholls in 1901.
 He was still hawking in 1936 when he lived at 7 Haines Street in Ballarat, Victoria.
 Vosile gave a demonstration of wrestling at the Ballarat Amateur Boxing and Wrestling Competitions Committee rooms, Armstrong Street South, Ballarat on 1 June 1908.
 Bos Vosile Khan later owned a farm at North Cundare near Colac, Victoria.
 He died on 4 February 1946 and is buried at the Ballarat Cemetery.